Camp Lejeune Settlement

 When Will Camp Lejeune Settlements Be Paid?

 Once you submit your administrative claim, the Navy has 180 days to respond.
 If you do not hear back or you are not satisfied with their decision, you can then seek compensation through a Camp Lejeune lawsuit.
-Trials are set to begin in spring 2024.
+Trials are set to begin as soon as possible.

 However, if you receive an Elective Option payout offer, you’ll have 60 days to make a decision.
 After acceptance, you should expect to start receiving payments within 60 days.